-Every student must have a tuition contract signed by a parent/guardian and on file before the first day of class.
-This contract is legally binding.
+Every student must have a tuition agreement signed by a parent/guardian through TADS.
+This agreement is legally binding.

-• Medical Requirements
+Medical Requirements

 Upon enrollment, children will need a prior medical exam (within the last 12 months) and immunization record or immunization waiver.